March 15 Attacks

 Fund Distribution Details - Farsi Translation

-It is important to understand that these funds are not compensation, reparation or restitution.
-They are a gift that represents love and support.
+It is important to understand that these funds were not compensation, reparation or restitution.
+They were a gift that represents love and support.

 The Christchurch Foundation received well over 18,000 individual gifts.
 The largest single gift was just over 2.2 million New Zealand dollars.
 Many were gifts received from children from out of their pocket money or fundraising activities that they ran.
 Community groups from around the world and many ethnicities and religious groups also contributed.